MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-ip-web-service.md

 - **Version=\<YYYYMMDDNN>** - Required URL route parameter.
 This value should be the version that you have currently implemented.
 The web service will return the changes since that version.
 The format is _YYYYMMDDNN_, where _NN_ are zeros.
 The web service requires this parameter to contain exactly 10 digits.

 The changes web method is rate limited in the same way as the endpoints web method.
-If you receive a 429 HTTP Response Code then you should wait 1 hour before calling again.
+If you receive a 429 HTTP response code, wait 1 hour before repeating your request.

 The result from the changes web method is an array of records with each record representing a change in a specific version of the endpoints.
 The elements for each record are: